-A project collaboration between Red Gallery and Tim Lawrence Presenting: Creativity, Collectivity, Convergence!
-New York City Party Culture, 1970-83.
+A project collaboration between Ernesto Leal (Red Gallery) and Tim Lawrence Presenting:

 Tim Lawrence’s interconnected history of New York 1970-83—charted in Love Saves the Day: A History of American Dance Music Culture, 1970-79, Hold On to Your Dreams: Arthur Russel and the Downtown Music Scene 1973-92, and Life and Death on the New York Dance Floor, 1980-83—counters the neoliberal myth that the city needed austerity, corporate welfare, pumped-up bank loans and deregulation in order to avoid armageddon.
 It charts how, far from seeking to flee an uninhabitable city, a rainbow coalition of artists, musicians and partygoers, many of them suburban refugees, embraced its organic, participatory, visceral potential.
 If they dreaded anything, it was the the prospect of having to leave, even for a weekend.
 “It was like Halloween every night,” recalls Club 57’s Ann Magnuson.